Swiss-Polar-Institute/data-management-guidance/documentation/in_the_field.md

 Ensure you follow the [metadata](metadata.md) guide, paying particular attention at this point to recording where and when your data and samples were collected.
 Metadata is most accurate when recorded as soon as possible - don't leave it until the end of your field campaign to make notes.

-Remember to digitise this information if you would ordinarily record it in a notebook and treat these files like you would any other data, securely storing and backing them up.
+Remember to digitise this information if you would ordinarily record it in a notebook and treat these files like you would any other data, using secure [storage](storing_data.md) and regular [backups](backing_up_data.md).

 \newpage